hidao80/sent-to-qiita/README.md

 ## Known Issues

-1. When registering a token, json formatting is broken.
+1. When registering a token, json layout is broken.
 2. Posting will fail if there is no tag.
+3. Can't attach image.

 ## Release Notes

-### 1.0.0
+### 0.0.1

 Initial release of send-to-qiita extentions.